marcusjang/sir-ardbot/sites/README.md

-# Site modules
+# Site Modules
-As previously stated.
-Sir Ardbot uses **site modules** which is defined by [`classes/site.js`](classes/site.js).
+As previously stated, Sir Ardbot uses **site modules** which is defined by [`classes/site.js`](../classes/site.js).
 Below is an example and following explanations on what each parameters do so you can build your own site module.

 ## Example
 ```js